Rationale

 Students in Grades 5, 6 & 7 will receive homework as follows:

-Mathematics: 20 minutes of homework set to the student after every lesson, which is due for the next lesson
+Mathematics: Homework will be set to the student after every lesson, which is due for the next lesson

-Homework for non-core subjects can be given to a single student or the whole class to support learning which is given at the discretion of each teacher.
-Such homework must not be assigned more than twice a month.
+Homework for other subjects can be given to a single student or the whole class to support learning which is given at the discretion of each teacher.
+Such homework must not be assigned more than three times per month.

 Grades 8, 9 & 10